Spacetime Engineering Research Team

 Subjects

-2. Development of transportable optical lattice clocks
+- Development of the next-generation transportable optical lattice clocks

 Remote frequency comparison of optical lattice between RIKEN and the University of Tokyo(UTokyo) reveals their different tick rates as predicted by general relativity.